 Even during the Gay8 Festival, the poor folks at Sanguich can’t catch a break.
 You know how it is when someone has it out for you; Joe Carollo should be ashamed of himself.

 Miami Commissioner Joe Carollo found himself entangled in a bitter dispute with the property owner of Sanguich’s original location in Little Havana.
 In a disturbing turn of events, Carollo opted to exact revenge on the famous sandwich shop by leveraging his political influence.
-Instead of addressing the property issue through legal channels, he chose to wield his power more maliciously.
+He chose to wield his power more maliciously instead of addressing the property issue through legal channels.

 Regrettably, Sanguich became the target of Commissioner Carollo’s ire as he began using the police department to harass the business incessantly regarding permitting matters.
-This aggressive and unwarranted action not only created unnecessary stress for the owners but also displayed a misuse of authority for personal vendettas.
+This aggressive and unwarranted action created unnecessary stress for the owners and displayed a misuse of authority for personal vendettas.

 As the controversy unfolded, many residents and business owners in Little Havana began questioning the ethics and motivations behind Commissioner Carollo’s actions.
-The community, once supportive of its local representative, now grappled with concerns about the misuse of political power and the impact on the livelihoods of small businesses like Sanguich.
+The community, once supportive of its local representative, now grappled with concerns about the misuse of political power and the impact on the livelihoods of small businesses like Sanguich de Miami.